Error

 SUSTAINABLE SERVICE

 Caring for our seas means reducing waste.
-That's why we replace single-use plastics with more sustainable alternatives throughout the fleet.
-We have segregation stations that encourage recycling and we are now smoke-free.
+For this reason, in all our fleet and work centres we are committed to zero paper and we replace single-use plastics with alternatives that have less environmental impact.
+We have waste segregation stations that encourage recycling and we are smoke-free spaces.

 Get to know our projects